Writing about Literature: Texts and Textuality

 DESCRIPTION AND GOALS

-"Writing about Literature" is required for all Loyola students.
-This section is designed for non-traditional, adult students, and for students in the Distance Learning Program, although it is open to any Loyola student.
+"Writing about Literature" is required for all Loyola students as part of the Advanced Common Curriculum.
+This section is designed for non-traditional, adult students, although it is open to any Loyola student.
 Consult your advisor if you are in doubt.
-You should have completed a composition course or its equivalent, for example: COMP 119/ENGL T122, ENGL-A205 or an equivalent composition course.
+You should have completed a composition course or the equivalent of ENGL T122.

 The purpose of this course is not only to learn how to analyze and interpret conventional literary texts (poems, plays, short stories and novels) but also to appreciate how literary language functions in everyday texts and contexts.
 Our goal will be to develop some tools for understanding how literary forms and language shape our experience as well as how they give meaning and pleasure to our lives.

 --Writing Exercises submitted on the Discussion Board of Blackboard.com; these assignments will be graded contractually.
 Your grade for this portion of the course will then be based on the number and quality of the exercises you submit on time: 9 (A); 8 (B); 7 (C); 6 (D); 5 or fewer (F).
-Pluses and minuses will be included.
-Entries should typically range from 75 to 200 words--about 1-1 1/2 pages long (one or two screenfuls) .
+Entries should typically range from 100 to 250 words--about 1-1 1/2 pages long (one or two screenfuls) .
 (25-30%)

 A final, comprehensive examination, both essays and objective answers.
 (15-20%)